19 FAQs people ask about joint ventures.

 - How do I protect myself while we are negotiating a joint venture?

-- What legal agreements will we need to put in place?
+- What legal agreements will we need to put in place when forming a joint venture?

 - What are the tax consequences of transferring assets into a joint venture?